Broadpeak-tv/smartlib-ios-sample-app/README.md

 ## Getting Started

 In the sample app folder, run `pod install`.
 All dependencies should be downloaded automatically.
+- ViewController.m: SmartLib initialization, executed once when the app is starting
+- LiveContentController.m: Start a live content with player analytics

 ## Live content